CSE512-15S/a3-kollerz-caandrew/README.md

 ### Changes between Storyboard and the Final Implementation

-Our initial storyboard lacked a productive way to include senators who had no known endorsment for Hillary.
-In our final implementation, we decided to separate this group from the main network map.
+Our initial storyboard lacked a productive way to show senators who had no known endorsment for Hillary.
+In our final implementation, we decided to separate this sub-group from the main network map.
 We also added a reverse lookup by state of representaion.’

 ## Development Process